ojitha/ojitha.github.io/_posts/2025-09-05-LangGraph_studio_v2.md

 - **UV** package manager installed
 - API keys for your chosen LLM provider (e.g., OpenAI) and LangSmith.

 > For demonstration purposes, I have used the mock functions with actual APIs (weather API and search API, etc.).
-And no use of more sophisticated reasoning, memory, or multi-agent interactions for simplicity.
+And no use of more sophisticated reasoning, memory, or multi-agent interactions, as this is to maintain simplicity.
 And not explain the LangGraph Platform for production deployment.
-> {:.yellow}
+{:.yellow}

 ## Studio setup